-- the significance of the investment property balance to the Trust's total assets, - the significance of the net change in fair value to the Trust's total income for the year, and - the valuation of the investment property requiring significant judgement and estimation.
+- the significance of the investment property balance to the Trust's total assets, - the significance of the net change in fair value to the Trust's total loss for the year, - the valuation of the investment property requiring significant judgement and estimation.

-We performed the following procedures;
+We performed the following procedures:

-- e Evaluated the Directors' process regarding the valuation of the investment property and reviewing the independent assessment supporting their valuation.
-Our review considered the assumptions of the independent valuer in the assessment of their valuation, including ensuring the valuation report considered the impact of COVID-19; - Reviewed the qualifications and capabilities of the valuer: - Assessed the reasonableness of the values per hectare used in the valuation of the property; and - Considered the impact of the forest assets on the overall valuation of the investment property.
+- Evaluated the Directors' process regarding the valuation of the investment property and reviewing the independent assessment supporting their valuation.
+Our review considered the assumptions of the independent valuer in the assessment of their valuation, including ensuring the valuation report considered the impact of COVID-19; - Considered the basis of valuation adopted in the current year, being an "as is" valuation. - Reviewed the qualifications and capabilities of the valuer; and - Assessed the reasonableness of the values per hectare used in the valuation of the property.

-Debentures - Note 12
+Debentures - Note 13

-The Trust issued \$17,700,000 of debentures in the current financial year.
-These funds were utilised to fund loans to an external party.
-The total debentures on issue at 30 June 2020 is \$124,777,081.
+The Trust capitalised interest from debentures of \$14,630,416 in the current financial year.
+The debentures were utilised to fund loans to an external party.
+The total debentures on issue at 30 June 2021 is \$124,777,081.